Bob Graham: Early life

 Graham was born in Coral Gables, Florida, to Hilda Elizabeth (née Simmons), a schoolteacher, and Ernest R. Graham, a Florida state senator, mining engineer, and dairy/cattleman.
 He was the youngest of four children.
 His older half-brother, Phil Graham, was publisher and co-owner of The Washington Post.
 He married Adele Khoury, of Miami Shores, in 1959.
+They had four children.
 One of their daughters, Gwen Graham, was a U.S. Representative from Florida from 2015 to 2017.
-In 2021, Gwen was confirmed as Assistant Secretary of the United States Department of Education.
+In 2021, Gwen Graham was confirmed as Assistant Secretary of the United States Department of Education.

 Bob Graham attended Miami Senior High School from 1952 to 1955; he was student body president his senior year.
 He was International Trustee of the Key Club, the Kiwanis service organization.
 While at Miami High, Graham was the recipient of the Sigma Chi Award, the school's highest honor.
 He received a bachelor's degree in 1959 in political science from the University of Florida, where he was a member of the Epsilon Zeta chapter of Sigma Nu fraternity and was inducted into Phi Beta Kappa, the University of Florida Hall of Fame, and Florida Blue Key.
 He earned a Bachelor of Laws from Harvard Law School in 1962.